 The La Sportiva TX4 Evo—the brand's latest take on their longstanding TX4—certainly isn’t a traditional pick, but boy do we love this shoe.
 It’s built as an approach shoe, which means that it’s grippy and tough for long hikes to climbing objectives or traveling over steep, rocky terrain.
 The Vibram outsole, full rubber rand, and smooth area of sticky rubber under the toe make it a great option for scrambling, smearing, and edging on rock.
 But what we have been impressed with most is its versatility: The TX4 does equally well moving fast on the trail with its light and moderately flexible construction.
 We even like it for everyday use due to the high levels of comfort and attractive design.

 As with most approach shoes, the TX4 Evo does have limitations.
-The dotty tread grips exceptionally well on wet and dry rock and even impressed us with traction on snow, but it will fall short of a true hiking shoe in dirt and mud.
-Further, some hikers—mostly those of the fast-and-light variety—might find that the stiffer sole feels clunky and inflexible.
-But overall, don’t be dissuaded by the approach shoe label: The TX4 Evo is a worthy companion for long days on the trail.
-And keep in mind that La Sportiva does make this shoe in a number of versions, from the uber-lightweight TX2 Evo up to the TX Hike Mid (a full-on hiking boot).
-Note: We recently received the TX4 Evo for testing and will update this write-up with our feedback soon.
-The design is largely similar to the outgoing TX4, but with eco-friendly touches like recycled materials and a new platform that can be resoled to maximize the shoes' lifespan...
-Read in-depth review (previous model)
+The tread grips exceptionally well on wet and dry rock and even impressed us with traction on snow, but it will fall short of a true hiking shoe in dirt and mud.
+We also found the latest Evo model to be more rigid than the previous version, which was already relatively stiff and inflexible, although overall support and comfort are similar (and the shoe does break in a fair amount over time).
+But overall, don’t be dissuaded by the approach shoe label: The TX4 Evo is a worthy companion for long days on the trail, and the addition of eco-friendly touches like recycled materials and a resolable platform are certainly noteworthy.
+Finally, keep in mind that La Sportiva makes this shoe in a number of versions, from the uber-lightweight TX2 Evo up to the hardwearing TX Hike Mid (a full-on hiking boot)...
+Read in-depth TX4 review (prior version)

 See the Men's La Sportiva TX4 Evo See the Women's La Sportiva TX4 Evo